TechnicalFreak/GreenField.CypressWithDockerComposeDemo/README.md

   A pipeline has access to the test-results in the source-directory in the same path.

-- Add .dockerignore files in root folder and e2e folder with content:
+- Add .dockerignore files in root folder and e2e folder with the following content:

         node_modules

-- For the reports, it is important to create a results folder in the e2e folder.
+- For the reports, it is important to create a results folder to the e2e folder.
 In the new empty results-folder, create a .gitkeep file.

     ![Github Logo](./github/images/gitkeep.png)